-With the countdown to Brighton Half Marathon officially underway, we’re sure many of you have already kicked off your training schedules to get yourselves race ready.
-However, it’s important to look after yourself during this intense time, and make sure you don’t sustain any injuries before the big day.
-That’s why we’ve teamed up with our partner Runners Need to bring you expert advice on avoiding injury to make sure you’re in great shape for 24th February.
+With the countdown to The Grand Brighton Half Marathon officially underway, it’s important to look after yourself during this intense time, and make sure you don’t sustain any injuries before the big day.
+We’ve teamed up with our partner Runners Need to bring you expert advice on avoiding injury to make sure you’re in top shape for race day.

-First, though, bear in mind that every runner is different.
+Bear in mind that every runner is different.
 We all have different injury thresholds, which means that the golden rule when training for the half marathon is to listen to your body.
-Being honest with yourself about your limits, and not forcing your body past them, will mean more effective training, a minimised risk of injury and, most of all, a happy and successful half marathon.
+Being honest with yourself about your limits, and not forcing your body past them, will mean more effective training, a minimised risk of injury and, most of all, a happy and successful race.

 Before a run: preparation is everything

-The importance of warming up before a run cannot be emphasised enough – but we’ll try anyway!
+The importance of warming up before a run cannot be emphasised enough.
 Warming up is essential for reducing your risk of injury.
 It loosens up your muscles, gets your heart rate up and primes your body for exercise.
 Plus, starting with a warm-up jog prevents you from getting too tired on your run and stopping your run early, which can harm your motivation.